infobloxopen/bloxone-python-client/src/fw/docs/NetworkListsApi.md

 Delete Network Lists.

 Use this method to delete the Network List object by the specified Network List object id.
 Before you can apply security policies, you must first define the networks that you want to protect from malicious attacks.
-The first step in configuring BloxOne Cloud is to set up DNS Firewall by defining your remote networks.
+The first step in configuring Infoblox Cloud is to set up DNS Firewall by defining your remote networks.
 You identify these external networks by their IP addresses.
 A network can contain a group of  or IPv6 addresses or blocks.

 ### Example